forpr1093/GamificationMd/Features.md

 ---
 ### Leaderboard
 - A ranking system which drivers with higher rating/scores or better feedback will be placed at the higher places.
+- The leaderboard will be reset every week/month to create opportunity for new drivers

 #### Reason to Implement
 1) motivate drivers to complete more task